stefan52a/care-by-circles/README.md

 Oracle server for Care by Circles, social inclusion.

-Circles are tribes with a maximum of 150 people each.
+Circles are tribes with a maximum of 150 (Dunbar's number) people each.

 All transactions are locked by the following scriptPub (to lock output):